codeweb404/js_study/js.md

 #### Strings
 The following are some of the most common methods for strings.
 - `str.at(pos)` - allows negative indexing too.
-- `str.for..of` - iterate over characters in a string
+- `for..of` - iterate over characters in a string
 - `str.toLowerCase()`
 - `str.toUpperCase()`
 - `str.indexOf(substr, pos)` - returns the starting position of the first occurrence of substr.
 Optional second parameter allows search to start from that position.